artmouse155/startup/notes.md

 ### node.js

 We are going to be moving the dist directory's contents into service/public so that we only have to run the backend and then everything works!

+## Database

+You can use Mailinator to use a fake email address.